GregWeil/ITWS4500/Lab 7/Solution/readme.md

-Lab 6 - node.js and tweets.json to CSV
+Lab 7 - node.js, mongoDB and tweets
 Web Science Systems Dev
 Greg Weil

-Export results from the twitter feed to multiple formats
+Build a tweets database and allow it to be exported

 /server.js
 	The node server hosts the contents of the public directory